ashishgkwd/ngx-mat-daterange-picker/README.md

     format: string;
     range: Range;
     excludeWeekends?: boolean;
-    locale?:string;
+    locale?: string;
-    fromMinMax?:Range;
+    fromMinMax?: Range;
-    toMinMax?:Range;
+    toMinMax?: Range;
-    applyLabel?:string;
+    applyLabel?: string;
-    cancelLabel?:string;
+    cancelLabel?: string;
-    animation?:boolean;
+    animation?: boolean;
-    calendarOverlayConfig?:CalendarOverlayConfig;
+    calendarOverlayConfig?: CalendarOverlayConfig;
-    placeholder?:string;
+    placeholder?: string;
-    startDatePrefix?:string;
+    startDatePrefix?: string;
-    endDatePrefix?:string;
+    endDatePrefix?: string;
 }
 ```

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `--prod` flag for a production build.

 Run `npm run packagr` to build the library project.
 The build artifacts will be stored in the `dist/`.